Embracing the blessing of the Lord

 Don’t worry about anything; on the contrary, make your requests known to God by prayer and petition, with thanksgiving.
 Then God’s shalom, passing all understanding, will keep your hearts and minds safe in union with the Messiah Yeshua.
 (Phil.
 4:6-7 CJB)

 Shalom speaks of a rich mosaic of blessings that spring from and culminate in peace.
-This phrase in the Lord’s Blessing looks to the God of peace, from whom all these priceless gifts come.
+This phrase in the Lord’s Blessing looks to the God of peace, from whom all these priceless gifts flow.

-Fountainhead of blessing
+The Lord of the blessing

 This may seem to go without saying.
 Yet God didn’t go without saying it.
 Rather, he emphasized it: